aaabramov/goal/README.md

 - [ ] suggest `fix?` when precondition failed with `yes/no` prompt
 - [ ] shared description from `goal.name` if there is no specific for env goal
 - [ ] add to readme about `source <(goal completion zsh)`
+- [ ] `did you forget "--on env"` when command name is found but env is required